#Voice — Speaking & Listening

 #Tips & Tricks

 • Voice output is great for hands-free workflows.
-Cooking, organizing the garage, or sorting through boxes — any time your hands are occupied but your ears are free, voice output turns the AI into a helpful narrator for your life.
+Cooking, organizing the garage, or sorting through boxes — any time your hands are busy but your ears are free.

-• Changed your mind about a voice?
-Tap the speaker icon on an older message and the app regenerates the audio in your new voice and style.
-Messages spoken with a previous voice keep their old audio until you ask for it fresh.
+• Change your mind about a voice?
+Tap the speaker on an older message — the app regenerates audio in your current voice, style, and speed on the fly.
+Previously-spoken messages keep their old recording until you ask for a fresh one.

 #Options

-Voice Style Free-text instructions shaping delivery (warm, calm, excited, etc.) None
+Voice Style Free-text instructions shaping delivery Any short phrase (empty)

 #Known Limitations

 • Voice input requires an internet connection.
-Speech recognition happens on Apple's servers, so it won't work in airplane mode or without network access.
-If you're offline, you'll need to type.
+Speech recognition happens on Apple's servers, so it won't work in airplane mode.

 • No wake word.
-You can't say "Hey ambientChat" to activate voice input.
-You need to tap the microphone button first.
-This is an intentional design choice — the app doesn't listen until you tell it to.
+You have to tap the mic to start — the app doesn't listen until you tell it to.
+Intentional.

 • Voice input transcription accuracy varies.
 Product names, brand names, and technical terms may not transcribe perfectly.
-Review the transcribed text before it sends if accuracy matters for your query.
+Glance at the transcribed text before it sends if accuracy matters.

 #Version History